-The journey to financial freedom is like climbing a mountain.
+The financial journey and ultimately freedom is like climbing a mountain.
 When you start out chances are that you probably won’t picture yourself at the summit but once you dig deep, persevere and make a few sacrifices along the way, you will undoubtedly be rewarded with a breathtaking view after the hard climb.

 Everyone wants the financial success and comfort that come with building up savings, planning for retirement, and managing finances wisely.